haxsaw/hikaru/README.rst

 then back to the equivalent YAML.

-The pieces of complex objects can be created separately and even stored in a standard components library module for assembly later, as opposed to using a templating system to piece text files together:
+The pieces of complex objects can be created separately and even stored in a standard components library module for assembly later, or returned as the value of a factory function, as opposed to using a templating system to piece text files together:

 .. code:: python